Instagram influencer marketing is a great way for brands and businesses to reach engaged (and relevant) audiences.

 Influencers are commonly categorized into five different tiers based on their Instagram follower count:

-Each influencer tier has its strengths and weaknesses, so deciding which one is right for your next campaign can depend on several factors.
+Each influencer tier has strengths and weaknesses, so deciding which is right for your next campaign can depend on several factors.

-Macro and Mega Macro influencers, for example, have gigantic audiences — making them a great choice for campaigns where mass awareness is key.
+For example, Macro and Mega Macro influencers have gigantic audiences — making them a great choice for campaigns where mass awareness is key.

-Their near-celebrity status has the power to shift a brand’s perception by association alone.
+Their near-celebrity status can shift a brand’s perception by association alone.

 However, this impressive social clout often comes at a cost — with the price of a sponsored Instagram post ranging from thousands to tens of thousands of dollars.

-On the flip side, Nano and Micro influencers have a much smaller, but often more targeted, audience, making them a great choice for brands looking to tap into hyper-niche communities.
+On the flip side, Nano and Micro influencers have a much smaller, but often more targeted, audience, making them a great choice for brands looking to create brand ambassador programs and tap into hyper-niche communities.

 How to Find the Right Instagram Influencers for Your Brand